saegl5/jiayou_add_events/README.md

 ## Known Issues

-While you _can_ drag and drop single events of a series to another day or edit the day of a single event of a series, you _cannot_ drag and drop single and subsequent events as a series to another day or edit the day of them all at once.
+1. While you _can_ drag and drop single events of a series to another day or edit the day of a single event of a series, you _cannot_ drag and drop single and subsequent events as a series to another day or edit the day of them all at once.
 Google Calendar does not handle changing days of these events (i.e., events chained by date) properly.
 So, treat event days as fixed days.
 If you need to adjust the events' days, delete the events in Google Calendar, and re-create them using this Web app.
+2. [Index.html](./Index.html) is verbose; while one *can* modularize styles and scripts to make it less verbose,  Microsoft's Live Preview - VS Code Extension cannot run server-side JavaScript.
+(Note to self: If the extension ever can run server-side JavaScript, then place styles and scripts into separate HTML files, call them using `<?!= include('Stylesheet') ?>` and `<?!= include('JavaScript') ?>`, and then, in [Code.gs](./Code.gs), create a template from the Index and create HTML output from the separate HTML files.)

 <hr>
 Made with &heartsuit; in Visual Studio Code